AI Native Lang

 UV_PUBLISH_TOKEN=pypi-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx uv publish

-CI / OIDC: After you register Trusted publishing for this GitHub repo on the PyPI project, use Actions → Publish PyPI → Run workflow, or publish a GitHub Release (workflow triggers on release: published).
-See .github/workflows/publish-pypi.yml.
+• Trusted publishing (OIDC): Register this repo + workflow on the PyPI project (Publishing → GitHub).
+Then use Actions → Publish PyPI → Run workflow, or publish a GitHub Release (release: published).

 Classic tools (equivalent):